smhurf/lewagon_challenges/04-ML/02/03-Spam-Classification/README.md

 And finally, we're gonna use **Multinomial Naive Bayes** to represent our data.

 Click this [link](https://wagon-public-datasets.s3.amazonaws.com/Data-Challenges_ML-Day02-Ex03_emails-dataset.pickle) to download the **spam email dataset**.
 Then put the file in this **exercise folder**.

+To start the exercise open `Exercice-Spam.ipynb` in `jupyter notebook`.